 A significant volume of literature suggests that the commissioning of existing buildings reduces annual energy consumption by 5 to 20 percent, and in some cases even up to 30 percent.
-With continuous commissioning of equipment systems, these gains can be maintained and the problem of “energy drift” can be avoided.
+With fault detection of equipment systems, these gains can be maintained and the problem of “energy drift” can be avoided.

 One of the major opportunities in reducing energy bills and increasing net operating income is lowering a building’s peak demand.

 Peak demand is the largest instance of power usage in a time frame, usually a 15-minute window.
 Peak demand rates vary greatly by region, utility provider, pricing structure and tariffs.
 In some regions, utilities have a “ratchet clause” in place, which allows them to bill customers for their highest one-time peak demand over the entire billing cycle.

 Real-time energy consumption data can now predict when the demand for electricity will reach its peak and which equipment system are likely to contribute most.
 Equipped with this knowledge, a building operator can implement no- or low-cost measures to reduce the energy usage at peak time and slash the cost of the bill.

 With accurate visibility into building operations and individual sources of energy consumption, building operators can develop a robust peak demand reduction strategy.

 On April 23, 2015, Congress passed the Energy Efficiency Improvement Act, a small but important bill focused on improving efficiency in U.S. buildings.
 The bill provides provision for a Tenant Star scheme, a voluntary certification and recognition program within the Energy Star program, to promote energy efficiency.